The Board is appointed by the shareholders and consists of nine members, eight of whom are non-executive and four of them are independent.

 Manolis was appointed Group HR Director in July 2014.
 He joined Frigoglass in November 2003 as Human Resources Manager for the Romanian operations.
 He has more than 18 years of experience in human resources leadership positions within different countries and operations, having developed sound business acumen and deep operational knowledge.
 Before joining Frigoglass he worked in AB Vassilopoulos, Human Resources department in various functions such as recruitment, staff training and employee benefits.
 Manolis holds a Bachelor in Business Administration from the University of Sunderland.

-Vassilis was appointed Service Director in February 2015.
+Vassilis was appointed Group Digital Transformation Director in September 2018.
 He joined Frigoglass in 1996, as Finance Manager in 3P.
-He has held several senior leadership positions in Finance, Manufacturing and General Management.
+He has held several senior leadership positions in Finance, Manufacturing, General Management and Service.
 He started his career in Unilever PLC in London as assistant management accountant.
 He holds a Degree in Business Administration from the University of Economics & Business in Athens and a MBA from the University of Birmingham.

 The Audit Committee ensures that the internal and external audits within the Company comply with statutory requirements and are effective and independent.
 It also serves to facilitate good communication between the auditors and the Board of Directors.
 The Audit Committee oversees the annual statutory audit and the half year statutory review as well as the ongoing audit work that is performed by the internal audit function of the Company.
 It ensures that all recommendations of external and internal audits are implemented by the Company’s management.

 The Audit Committee evaluates the internal audit reports and the availability of human resources and equipment of the internal audit department.